davidzhu10/CS286_FinalProject/README.md

 # CS286_FinalProject

+To run this code, first git clone this repository and navigate into the main "CS286_FinalProject" directory

-pip install tsp
+Install the Travelling Salesman Problem solver with: pip install tsp

-python3 baseline.py
+Run the baseline simulation with: python3 baseline.py